Housing Services FAQ

 Typically, families close on and move into their homes about 18-24 months after their initial application is submitted.
 Since our program relies on sponsors to fund houses and community volunteers to help construct them, this timeframe is an estimate.
 This timeframe allows applicants to plan for their move, complete the sweat equity hours required by our program (a minimum of 250), and participate fully in the construction of their own homes.

 It can take between 3 to 12 months from application to project completion.

 It depends.
-If a homeowner received assistance within the past three years from a repair program with the same funding sources as ours, they may be ineligible for repairs through Southern Crescent Habitat.
+If a homeowner received assistance within the past five years from a repair program with the same funding sources as ours, they may be ineligible for repairs through Southern Crescent Habitat.
 That being said, funding sources and program guidelines change annually.
-If a homeowner is in need of additional assistance they should call Kendra Heimbuck, our Community Development Coordinator, to discuss their options.
-You can reach Kendra at 770.477.2367 ext.
-25 or firstname.lastname@example.org
+If a homeowner is in need of additional assistance they should call Liz Duncan, our Chief Operating Officer, to discuss their options.
+You can reach Liz at 770.477.2367 or firstname.lastname@example.org.

 I do not qualify for home repair through Southern Crescent Habitat.
 Who can I contact for assistance?